Misconceptions about food pantry participants:

 We are an equal opportunity provider!

 Food insecurity is real and it exists in Audrain County.
-With your support, the Help Center is able to instill hope and a sense of security for families and individuals, knowing that they can have food on the table and not have to do without other basic necessities to do so.
+With your support and the support of the Food Bank For Central and Northeast Missouri, the Laura Miller George Help Center is able to instill hope and a sense of security for families and individuals, knowing that they can have food on the table and not have to do without other basic necessities to do so.

-The Laura Miller George Help Center supplemental food distribution programs: The Help Center provides supplemental food to families in need, people who experience food insecurity.
+The Laura Miller George Help Center supplemental food distribution programs: The Help Center provides supplemental food to families in need, people who are experiencing food insecurity.
 To be eligible for supplemental food, the only requirement is, that you need food.

-Our food pantry is primarily for residents of Audrain County however we can serve residents of other counties as well.
+Our food pantry is primarily for residents of Audrain County however we can serve residents of other counties as well, if it is more convenient to come here.

 Our main distribution of supplemental food is food provided to us by The Food Bank for Central and Northeast Missouri.
-To receive this food, you must have completed a Food Bank application, (which are available in our lobby, at the distribution, or on our website www.mexicohelpcenter.org and show photo identification at each distribution.
+To receive this food, you must have completed a Food Bank application, (which are available in our office, at the distribution, or on this website, and show photo identification at each distribution.
 You are eligible once per month for these distributions.
-New supplemental food distribution hours, beginning July 1st, 2021: We will be open for supplemental distribution during the following hours each week at 409 Fairground: Monday - 12:00pm-4:00pm Tuesday – 12:00pm-4:00pm Wednesday – 9:00am-1:00pm (From 12:00pm-1:00pm we will provide curbside service for disabled or seniors) Thursday – 12:00pm-4:00pm Friday – 3:00pm-7:00pm.
+Our hours of supplemental food distribution: We will be open for distribution of supplemental during the following hours each week at 409 Fairground: Monday - 12:00pm-4:00pm Tuesday – 12:00pm-4:00pm Wednesday – 9:00am-1:00pm (From 12:00pm-1:00pm we will provide curbside service for disabled or seniors) Thursday – 12:00pm-4:00pm Friday – 3:00pm-6:30pm.
+We are closed most holidays.
 We will ask for your identification so that we can find you in our computerized system.
 If you are not enrolled in our supplemental food distribution program, you can complete the application at the bottom of this page and send it to us or just stop by and pick up a paper application and complete it.
 Once you are in the system, you will be able to select the food you want, based on the size of your household and what is available.